-The pioneering naturalist Gilbert White, who celebrates his 300th birthday in 2020, is known for many firsts – the first ecologist, the first to describe a Harvest mouse or the Nuctule bat – but was he also the first person to use “x’s” to mean kisses in a letter?
+The pioneering naturalist Gilbert White is known for many firsts – the first ecologist, the first to describe a Harvest mouse or the Nuctule bat – but was he also the first person to use “x’s” to mean kisses in a letter?
 According to the Oxford English Dictionary, he was!

 Gilbert White (1720-1793) is widely regarded as the founding father of British natural history, a parson living in the quiet village of Selborne in Hampshire, which he immortalised in his ground breaking work ‘The Natural History & Antiquities of Selborne’, which has never been out of print since its publication in 1789.
 In the years after his death White was as big a household name as Attenborough is to us today.
 Gilbert White never married and although some of his correspondence hints at regrets that he remained single, his great-nephew and biographer Rashleigh Holt-White said that ‘White had but one mistress: Selborne’.
 So it something of a surprise that the OED should have White listed as the first known example of kisses being depicted as “x’s”.